ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 The Linux plugins are compressed in a `.zip` file.
 You need to unzip it and manually move the `*.vst3` file to the correct folder, such as `~/.vst3`.

 On Linux, the plugin does not have hardware acceleration.
 The plugin is compatible with Mainstream Linux distributions.

+## Subscribe to Release Notifications

+> If you want to subscribe to release notifications of a plugin (including pre-releases):

+1. Register a GitHub account and set your email address.
+2. Go to the plugin's project page, e.g., https://github.com/ZL-Audio/ZLEqualizer.
+3. On the right-top corner, there is a `Watch` button.
+Click the button, select `Custom`, tick `Releases`, and click `Apply`.
+4. Done!

+> If you want to unsubscribe, do the opposite:

+1. Go to the plugin's project page, e.g., https://github.com/ZL-Audio/ZLEqualizer.
+2. On the right-top corner, there is a `Watch` button.
+Click the button and select `Ignore`.
+3. Done!